Responding to Parents’ Concerns

 If you have a complaint, please contact your child’s tutor or Head of Year in the first instance.
 It is always best to make an appointment, to ensure the teacher is available and sufficient time and attention can be given.
 Experience has shown that most difficulties can be resolved satisfactorily at this stage.

-If this is not the case, contact the Head teacher’s secretary and ask for an appointment with Mr Searle to discuss the matter or alternatively put your concern in writing to her.
+If this is not the case, contact the Headteacher’s PA and ask for an appointment with Miss Oakley to discuss the matter or alternatively put your concern in writing to her.
 We should acknowledge your complaint within 48 hours.
 An interim report should follow within 5 working days, together with an indication of when you can expect to receive the final report.
 You will receive an apology, if appropriate, and we will use any complaints to help us improve.

 If you are still dissatisfied, you can appeal to the Governing Body, by writing to the Chairman, c/o the School address.
 Any formal complaint presented to a panel of Governors will be reported, in outline, to the next meeting of the Governing Body.